Unboxed-Software/solana-course/content/group-pointer.md

 ```

 ### 3. Setup group metadata
-Before we create our group NFT, we need to prepare the group metadata and upload it.
+Before creating our group NFT, we must prepare and upload the group metadata.
 We are using devnet Irys (Arweave) to upload the image and metadata.
 This functionality is provided for you in the `helpers.ts`.

 For ease of this lesson, we've provided assets for the NFTs in the `assets` directory.